petromir/andromeda-testing-framework/README.md

-# andromeda-testing-framework
+# Andromeda Testing Framework

-Automaiton testing framework from another galaxy
+An automation testing framework from another galaxy 🌌

+Comming soon to your project ...🚀